History

 German Forces

 Infanterie Division 245 was mainly responsible for the defence of this area.
+According to the Official History of the Canadian Army in the Second World War:

 The Battle